blu3mania/npp-papyrus/README.md

 │   └── workflows - GitHub action workflows
 ├── .vscode - configuration files for VS Code
-├── dist - output folder, used by build script to create the release package │   └── extras - extra configuration files that can be used in Notepad++ │       ├── autoCompletion - auto completion configuration file for Papyrus scripts │       ├── functionList - function list configuration file for Papyrus scripts │       └── userDefineLangs - user-defined Papyrus language instead of this plugin's lexer └── src - source code
+├── dist - output folder, used by build script to create the release package │   ├── extras - extra configuration files that can be used in Notepad++ │   │   ├── autoCompletion - auto completion configuration file for Papyrus scripts │   │   ├── functionList - function list configuration file for Papyrus scripts │   │   └── userDefineLangs - user-defined Papyrus language instead of this plugin's lexer │   └── themes - lexer configuration files for specific themes │       └── DarkModeDefault - lexer configuration file for Dark Mode └── src - source code
     ├── external - source files from external projects (may be modified) │   ├── gsl - references GSL as submodule